iguolee/Bot/thirdpart bot webhook.md

             "id": "id6",
             "type": "quickreply",
             "content": {
-                "message": "this is a quick reply response", "items": [
+                "text": "this is a quick reply response", "items": [
                     {
                         "type": "goToIntent",// goToIntent, contactAgent or text.